-The Gallery at Town Center is exhibiting a selection of works by Wood Mosaic Artist Naoko Morisawa and Collage Artist Lisa Sheets.
+The Gallery at Town Center is exhibiting a selection of works by Wood Mosaic Artist Naoko Morisawa, Collage Artist Lisa Sheets, Acrylic/Resin Artist Kimberly Leo, and Mixed Media Artist Brandi Young.
 See these works and the creations of over 90 other local artists during gallery hours: Tuesday – Saturday, Noon to 5pm.
-On display from June 23 - August 8, 2020.
+On display through August 8, 2020.

 Naoko Morisawa | naokomorisawa.com

 Wood is an important component in my art.
 The life of a tree and the energy in each grain of wood are why I use wood.My artwork is hand-made of thousands of very small slices of natural and oil-dyed (wood) chips on board.
 I like to incorporate the patterns in the wood and enhance them with oil-stain.
 The variety of wood grain is very beautiful and the pattern is never the same.
 The combinations of natural and oil-stained grains create interesting shadows and impressions.